The Birth of a Technology

 These achievements were greeted with much fanfare amid the technological developments of the 1950s.
 Solar cells seemed to promise an unlimited supply of electricity and roused considerable excitement.
 A 1957 article in “Business Week” envisioned an automatically controlled solar car in which “all riders could sit comfortably in the back seat and perhaps watch solar-powered TV.”

 It was an unfavorable time, however, to develop a new energy technology.
-Oil was priced at less than $2 per barrel, and large fossil-fuel power plants were built at a record pace.
+Oil was priced at less than $2 per barrel, and large fossil-fuel power plants were being built at a record pace.
 Moreover, in 1954 construction began on the world’s first commercial nuclear reactor.
 Nuclear power was envisioned as a source of electricity “too cheap to meter,” and most government energy funds were devoted to that technology.

 The space program rescued photovoltaics from the technological scrap heap.
 American scientists in the late 1950s went searching for a lightweight, long-lasting power source for satellites.
 Photovoltaic cells, which could take advantage of the continuous sunlight of space, were their choice.
-In 1958 just four years after the Bell laboratory breakthrough, silicon solar cells were boosted into orbit aboard Vangard I, the second U.S. Satellite.
+In 1958 just four years after the Bell laboratory breakthrough, silicon solar cells were boosted into orbit aboard Vanguard I, the second U.S. Satellite.

-With the help of large contracts from the National Aeronautics (NASA) four U.S. commercial companies enter the photovoltaics business and by the late 1960’s were producing hundreds of thousands of solar cells a year.
+With the help of large contracts from the National Aeronautics and Space Administration (NASA) four U.S. commercial companies enter the photovoltaics business and by the late 1960’s were producing hundreds of thousands of solar cells a year.
 Amid the heady competition of the post-sputnik space race, the Soviet Union began equipping its satellites with photovoltaics as well.
 Today, solar cells power virtually all satellites.

 In 1973, America was jolted by its first oil crisis – gasoline prices soared and interest in alternative fuels was awakened.
 Beginning in 1975, the U.S. government funded a steadily growing research and development program aimed at making photovoltaics economical for terrestrial use.
 Japan and European countries followed suit.
 Perhaps a dozen private companies entered the solar cell research or production business.